GLOBAL MISSING PERSONS & UNSOLVED CRIMES DATABASE

 Exacerbating problems is the fact that despite the increasing global nature of crime, case investigations often remain largely localized.
 Cases are shared minimally across provincial or state borders and even more rarely broadcasted internationally.
 The decentralized nature of such approaches means information gathered at the initial, key stages is often non-standardized, mono-lingual, inaccurate, and all to frequently minimalist.

-Lack of standardization and cooperation further complicates investigations, frustrating the ability of foreign or international organizations to share key details and notices with the necessary global audience.
+Lack of standardization and cooperation in the international search for missing persons further complicates investigations, frustrating the ability of foreign or international organizations to share key details and notices with the necessary global audience.
 Cross-border investigations are frustrated by language barriers; red tape; untraceable and moving witnesses; and the complexity of monitoring hundreds of domestic missing person databases across the globe.

 Our Global Vision